 Our analysis has deliberately abstracted from heterogeneity impacting the economy through supply side channels.
-An interesting question that we leave for future research is whether HANK economies where heterogeneity plays an role in the supply side of the economy (e.g. due to segment labor markets, and/or the presence of heterogeneous firms) could also be approximated by simpler alternative frameworks.
-It should be clear, however, that to the extent that the presence of heterogeneity affects the natural leval of output, the irrelevance proposition found above will no longer obtain.
+An interesting question that we leave for future research is whether HANK economies where heterogeneity affects the supply side of the economy (e.g. due to segment labor markets, and/or the presence of heterogenous firms) could also be approximated by simpler alternative frameworks.
+It should be clear, however, that to the extent that the presence of heterogeneity affects the natural level of output, the irrelevance proposition found above will no longer obtain.